AllenCell/EMT_image_analysis/H2B_and_EOMES_instance_segmentation/README.md

 You can use the GUI to:

+- The Parameter Source option at top allows for importing of processing settings so the same pipeline workflow settings can be replicated with different processing batches.
 - Set the input/output paths (or upload a CSV of S3 paths created with AICS BFF).
 - Choose the processing mode.
 - Configure denoising (select channels, choose between dynamic rescaling or constant denoising, and decide whether to save raw images).